dataobservatory-eu/music/content/slides/data-observatory/index.md

 ## FAIR

-- [x] FAIR metadata: Dublin Core & DataCite referential metadata
+- [x] FAIR metadata: Dublin Core & DataCite referential metadata.
+Our [dataset](https://dataset.dataobservatory.eu/) R software package is under review in [rOpenSci](https://ropensci.org/) and will be added to the [rOpenGov](https://ropengov.org/) ecosystem.
+It will greatly facilitate the automatic release of any research output from the R statistical system.
-- [x] Integration to FigShare and Zenodo for automated releases and publications
+- [x] Integration to FigShare and Zenodo for automated releases and publications.

 ---